Residential Remodeling B-2 Contractor Exam

-1. Commit to passing your California B-2 Residential Remodeling Contractor exam.
-Prepare for the exam at HOME, on your schedule; Read, Listen, Watch, Learn, & PASS!”
+Step 1: Commit to passing your California (B-2) Residential Remodeling exam.
+Prepare at home, on your own schedule.
+Utilize our multimedia resources to: Read, Listen, Watch, Learn, and Pass!”

 All qualifying individuals must also pass the California Contractor Law & Business Exam (sold separately below)